|

 In browsing through these sites I noticed that the file

-that allows one to upload files is called “file_upload.php”, which I could then search for at google and find
+“file_upload.php”, which I could then search for at google and find

 more examples.